God Himself, the Unique VII

 Years passed, and the sprout was now a towering tree.
 It had grown stout branches tipped with countless leaves and stood strong upon the earth.
 The tree’s roots dug into the earth as they had before, but they now plunged deep into the soil below.
 What had once protected the sprout was now the foundation for the mighty tree.

-A ray of sunlight shown down on the tree and the trunk shook.
+A ray of sunlight shone down on the tree and the trunk shook.
 The tree reached out its branches wide and drew deeply from the light.
-The earth below breathed in rhythm with the tree, and the earth felt renewed, and just then, a fresh breeze blew among the branches, and the tree trembled in delight, bursting with energy.
+The earth below breathed in rhythm with the tree, and the earth felt renewed.
+Just then, a fresh breeze blew among the branches, and the tree trembled in delight, bursting with energy.
 And thus, the tree and the sunlight depend on one another …

 People sat in the cool shade of the tree and they basked in the brisk, fragrant air.
 The air cleansed their hearts and lungs, and it cleansed the blood within.
 The people no longer felt weary or burdened.
 And thus, the people and the tree depend on one another …